Top 12 YouTube Competitors and Alternatives for Creators in 2023

 500 hours of video are uploaded to YouTube every minute worldwide.
 That’s a lot of content.
 And it’s really hard to promote your channel for free due to that much competition on Youtube.

-Let’s take a look at YouTube alternatives 2021 and learn what they offer for content creators and watchers.
+Let’s take a look at 8 most popular YouTube alternatives 2023 and learn what they offer for content creators and watchers.

 Vimeo — YouTube Competitor #1